 Minimalism, as a popular lifestyle today is simply put: “less is more.”
 Many of us embrace a cleaner, uncluttered look in our homes, longing for more space to breathe and live in harmony with our ideas, friends and families, instead of gathering and displaying more stuff.
 Although there are more than six million Instagram posts, tagged #minimalism, this trend is not so easy as we cherish our memories and the comfort and style these objects play in bringing our homes to life in a deeply personal way.
-I think most of us are at a crossroads with the spare technology of our smart compact iPhone at our fingertips and Alexa buried in that little dot that sits like a lump in the family room, directing our everyday urges and the innate need to be surrounded by physical expressions of the things we love.
+I think most of us are at a crossroads with the spare technology of our smart compact iPhone at our fingertips, with Alexa buried unseen in our lives, directing our everyday urges and the innate need to be surrounded by physical expressions of the things we love.
 We want a neat and streamlined home to keep the chaos at bay but yearn for those touchable pieces that make our homes messy and livable.

 One of the hallmarks of a minimalist home is the ability to reduce stress and maintain a happier outlook with less things to break, less stuff to clean and rearrange and more space to calm our nerves to enjoy a neater and fuller life.
 However, most of us are ensconced in our clamshell of life’s debris and we rather like it like that.
 I confess, I do, but here are a few tips to add a few touches of minimalism to combat the stacking of too much stuff.